 Noooo, it took place within a week for my friend.
 As soon as you find a suitable college, call them and tell them the situation and they'll probably set up an exam for you to sit within the week to determine the predicted.
 So not too late at all!
 Make sure you let your school know so they don't send off your references with their predicted for you.
 Also, make sure to check the exam will be the same one they teach you in school.

-Ohhh okay so only selected colleges do this?
 Thank u so much for this, this is absolutely enlightening!!!

 Although this may seem tempting, medicine itself is a long course as it is and taking a gap year would mean a year of my life goes to waste and I want to apply and finish the course as soon as I can.
-If worst comes to worst I shall resort to this option Thanks
+If worst comes to worst I shall resort to this option :frown:

 You may have done better than you thought, I felt the same with maths last year but ended doing well.
 In the eventuality that you have done bad though, you can always finish your A levels and apply then, as resitting AS in A2 is a lot easier.